Our Guest: Brandon, from The Body Logic

 If your calorie intake is insufficient or hypocaloric (low calorie) during your eating window you’re going to run into problems and set alarms off in the body.

-3. Transition phases
+3. Transition Phases

 The one to focus on the most is in the acute sense from the abrupt change in behavior, this takes place usually in the first 72 hours.

 Sometimes you get hunger out of nowhere, lethargy, light-headedness.
-You have to remember your body has been on a certain pattern prior to intermittent fasting, gears will need to shift and sometimes symptoms pop up, this is normal stay the course.
+You have to remember your body has been on a certain pattern prior to intermittent diet, gears will need to shift and sometimes symptoms pop up, this is normal stay the course.

 4. You won’t die if you don’t eat